neilchaudhuri/vidya-website/content/blog/scala-or-go-tastes-great-or-less-filling.md

 value because of the functional programming bias towards [immutability](/blog/2018/09/18/the-business-case-for-functional-programming/).
 It almost certainly isn't a factor for you, but if memory is at a premium, maybe this concerns you.

 #### Go

 {{< gist neilchaudhuri 5f4c9844dbfe1d92fb200c8089c00229 >}}

+Go handles the potential absence of a value through completely different idioms.